Serginho Greene: Feyenoord

 Greene finished the 2004–05 season in Waalwijk and joined the Feyenoord squad in the summer of 2005.
-At Feyenoord's presentation day on 27 July 2004 Greene flew into De Kuip by helicopter among other new signed players Maikel Aerts, Timothy Derijck, Gianni Zuiverloon, Tim Vincken and Ali Boussaboun.
+At Feyenoord's presentation day on 27 July 2004, Greene flew into De Kuip by helicopter, along with other newly signed players Maikel Aerts, Timothy Derijck, Gianni Zuiverloon, Tim Vincken and Ali Boussaboun.
 Feyenoord also appointed a new coach to replace Ruud Gullit and to Greene's surprise it was his latest RKC coach Erwin Koeman who was given the job.

-At Feyenoord Greene impressed right from the start and gained his first team spot right away playing in the center of Rotterdam defence.
-Late December 2005 Feyenoord signed fellow central defender Ron Vlaar from AZ Alkmaar and questions arose about who was going to play where.
-As rightback Alexander Östlund left the club it was decided that Vlaar and André Bahia would play in the center and Greene would play further as a right defender.
-Since joining Feyenoord Greene hardly missed a match; The team however is struggling in both finances and results.
+At Feyenoord, Greene impressed right from the start and gained his first team spot right away playing in the center of Rotterdam defence.
+Late December 2005, Feyenoord signed fellow central defender Ron Vlaar from AZ, and questions arose about who was going to play where.
+As right-back Alexander Östlund left the club, it was decided that Vlaar and André Bahia would play in the center and Greene would play further as a right defender.
+Since joining Feyenoord, Greene hardly missed a match; the team, however, was struggling in both finances and results.

-In the season of 2008–09, Greene's contract, which expires in the summer of 2009, was not renewed, as Feyenoord announced the release of Greene after the end of the season.
+In the season of 2008–09, Greene's contract, which expired in the summer of 2009, was not renewed, as Feyenoord announced the release of Greene at the end of the season.

 Vitesse

 On 4 November 2009, Greene joined Vitesse on a free transfer, agreeing a one-year deal with the Dutch Eredivisie club.

-In June 2010, he went on trial with a Russian side FC Terek Grozny, but Terek decided not to sign him.
+In June 2010, he went on trial with a Russian side Terek Grozny, but Terek decided not to sign him.

 Levski Sofia

 On 8 August 2010, it was announced that Greene arrived in Sofia, Bulgaria in order to negotiate terms with Bulgarian side Levski Sofia.
 On the next day, he made his first training with Levski.
 Greene signed his contract with Levski, two days later, on 10 August 2010.
 The contract was for two years.

-During the 2010–11 Levski qualified for UEFA Europa League after eliminating Dundalk, Kalmar FF and AIK Fotboll.
+During the 2010–11 season, Levski qualified for UEFA Europa League after eliminating Dundalk, Kalmar and AIK.
 Levski was drawn in Group C, facing Gent, Lille and Sporting CP.

 Greene quickly became a first team regular playing as a defensive midfielder alongside Vladimir Gadzhev.
 He scored his first goal for Levski on 16 September 2010 against Gent.
 This goal gave Levski a 3–2 home win in their first Europa League Group stage match.

 Greene started playing as a defensive midfielder, but due to Levski's defensive problems he was moved to centre-back.
 With the January purchase of midfielder Daniel Dimov Greene continued playing centre-half in 2011.

 On 4 August 2011, he was sent off in the second leg of the UEFA Europa League match against Slovak side Spartak Trnava.